The Deutsch Capital Team

 From 1991 to 1993, Mark was a Principal at Fieldstone Private Capital Group, L.P., an investment banking firm, where he was primarily responsible for developing and maintaining relationships with leveraged buyout firms and other financial institutions.
 From 1986 to 1991, Mark was a Vice President at BT Securities Corporation, a wholly-owned subsidiary of Bankers Trust (now Deutsche Bank), where he was a principal responsible for equity investments made by Bankers Trust.
 Mark began his career as a certified public accountant with KPMG.

-Mark currently serves on the Board of Directors of Skyline Windows and MeTEOR Education.
+Mark currently serves on the Board of Directors of Skyline Windows, MeTEOR Education, and Yondr.
 He serves on the Strategic Advisory Board of Curemark LLC.
-He has served on the Board of Directors of Behr Process Corporation, Therma-Tru Corporation, Champion Windows, Pace Industries, Atrium Windows, Contrax Furnishings, BSI Holdings, TruStiles Doors, Aneco Electrical Construction, BSI Holdings, Sequentia Incorporated, and Listman Home Technologies.
+He has served on the Board of Directors of Behr Process Corporation, Therma-Tru Corporation, Champion Windows, Pace Industries, Atrium Windows, Contrax Furnishings, BSI Holdings, TruStiles Doors, Aneco Electrical Construction, Sequentia Incorporated, and Listman Home Technologies.

 Mark received an MBA from Harvard Business School and a BS in accounting, summa cum laude, from Binghamton University.
 He was Chairman and founding member (1999) of Binghamton University’s School of Management Metro Advisory Board from 2000-2016 and continues today as a Board member.
 Mark was the recipient of Binghamton University’s Special Recognition Award in 2002 for his work on behalf of the University.
 In 2000, he received its Alumni Recognition Award for distinguished service to his profession, community and the University.
 He also was the School of Management’s commencement speaker in 2000.
 Mark is a frequent guest lecturer at Binghamton University where he teaches a leveraged buyout case study to both undergraduate finance majors and MBA students.
 Mark is also an active volunteer for fundraising at Harvard Business School.
 He serves on the Major Gift Committee and Participation Committee and is Co-Chair for annual fundraising for his section.
 He was recently appointed as Chairman of the John C. Whitehead Foundation for his graduation year.
 Starting in 2017, Mark has been a guest lecturer for a New York University graduate level course, Innovation and Entrepreneurship.